Setting the seed

 YOUR TURN:

-Play around with the function set.seed() by running and modifying the examples provided (e.g. compare outputs with and without seeds, change the seed number)
+In your local exercise script, play around with the function set.seed() by running and modifying the examples provided (e.g. compare outputs with and without seeds, change the seed number).

 Back to top